joncheng-dev/EluneApi.Solution/README.md

 #### Generate the Database

 _In the terminal, while in the project's production directory `EluneApi`, run the command below.
 The repository's migrations will be used to generate the database with appropriate modifications via Entity Framework Core.
-You may opt to verify that the database has been created successfully in MySQL Workbench._
+You may opt to verify that the database has been created successfully in PostGreSQL._

 > ```bash
 > $ dotnet ef database update